Our16bitwars/Hi/README.md

 Most of things i do  Its my trauma response, sorry if i bother you w/ that

+I may sometimes zone out // check my socials or busy.
+I'm sorry if i don't see you.
+Please whisp in any case.

+If i hide behind someone completely, showing like almost nothing of my skin or have "dni/dniu___" it means either im not mentally okay to interact in that moment or im being comforted by someone.

+My closest friends are
+♡Rosalina
+♡Rae
+♡Hika
+♡Toya
+♡Mafu
+♡Izzy

+Im mostly with hika or rae! ^^

+they are my comfort ppl ^_^

 Usually goofing around on pjsk area mostly with friends or alone .